-Wrist Flexion is the action of bending the hand and wrist so that the palm of the hand is facing the underside of the arm.
+Wrist Flexion is bending the hand and wrist so that the palm faces the underside of the arm.
 It belongs to the normal range of movement of the wrist.
-If the bending of your wrist is normal, then the muscles, bones and tendons that make up your wrist function as they should.
-However, there are certain health conditions that may stop you being able to flex your wrist.
+If the bending of your wrist is regular, then the muscles, bones, and tendons that make up your wrist function as they should.
+However, certain health conditions may stop you from being able to flex your wrist.

 Wrist Flexion Pain

-- Carpal tunnel syndrome: This type of carpal tunnel syndrome is caused by an increased pressure on the median nerve that flows through a passage in the palm of the hand or at the side of the wrist.
+- Carpal tunnel syndrome: This type of carpal tunnel syndrome is caused by an increased pressure on the median nerve that flows through a passage in the palm or at the side of the wrist.
 This pressure can cause pain.
-In most cases it is a kind of overuse injury.
+In most cases, it is a kind of overuse injury.

-- Ganglion cysts: Ganglion cysts can disappear by themselves, but need to be removed if surgery is necessary.
+- Ganglion cysts: Ganglion cysts can disappear by themselves but must be removed if surgery is necessary.
 These are soft cysts that occur on the top of the wrists.
-They do not cause symptoms or visible bumps, but can be painful and prevent your wrist from moving normally.
+They do not cause symptoms or visible bumps but can be painful and usually prevent your wrist from moving.

 - Arthritis: Osteoarthritis and Rheumatoid arthritis can cause pain in wrist flexion.
 It can cause pain in one or both wrists.
 It is more common for the pain to be caused by rheumatoid arthritis rather than osteoarthritis.

-- Injury or trauma to the wrist: Sudden impact injuries or traumas to the wrists, such as a fall which causes you to land on the wrist, can cause wrist flexure pain.
-You may need to get an X-Ray to rule out a sprain or fracture.
+- Injury or trauma to the wrist: Sudden impact injuries or traumas to the wrists, such as a fall that causes you to land on the wrist, can cause wrist flexure pain.
+You may need an X-ray to rule out a sprain or fracture.

 Your doctor will take a general medical history and ask you about any problems with the flexion of your wrist.
-To narrow down possible causes, your doctor may ask about recent injuries, hobbies, or what you do outside of work and for work.
-He or she may also ask whether the pain is worse at different times of the day or has worsened over time.
+To narrow down possible causes, your doctor may ask about recent injuries, hobbies, or what you do outside and for work.
+They may also ask whether the pain is worse at different times of the day or has worsened over time.

 Your doctor can measure how much you move your wrist by asking you to perform a series of movements.
-This will help him or her to see if your wrist flexure is affected.
+This will help them to see if your wrist flexure is affected.

-A physical examination and medical history should be enough for your doctor to make a diagnosis.
+A physical examination and medical history should be enough for your doctor to diagnose.
 If your doctor is unsure or you have recently had an injury, they may suggest an X-ray or MRI to diagnose the problem.